Food Service Permits

-- Complete the Application for Food Establishment Plan Review
+- Complete the Food Plan Review Application

-- Complete the Application for Food Establishment Permit
+- Complete the Food Permit Application

 - Provide plans and equipment specifications/schedule

-- Include proposed menu
+- Include proposed menu.

 Submit to Local Health Department with applicable fees for review and permit.
 Please note there is a 30-day processing time for new foodservice facilities.

 A change ownership inspection is recommended before the settlement/closing is completed and must be conducted before operating the facility under the new owner.

 Submit the following to the Local Health Department: